The Need for Verification in AI-Driven Scientific Discovery: The Importance of Verification: Evidence from Examples

-In automated scientific discovery, the same principle applies.
-Automated model-generation tools have transformed scientific discovery.
-Symbolic regression engines such as PySR~\citep{pysr} and AI Feynman~\citep{udrescu2020ai}, as well as neural architectures like Kolmogorov–Arnold Networks (KANs)~\citep{liu2024kan}, Hamiltonian Neural Networks (HNNs)~\citep{greydanus2019hamiltonian}, and Lagrangian Neural Networks (LNNs)~\citep{cranmer2020lagrangian}, now produce many new hypotheses quickly.
+In automated scientific discovery, the same principle applies. {Automated model-generation tools have begun to show impact in narrow domains, illustrating their potential to transform scientific discovery.} Symbolic regression engines such as PySR~\citep{pysr} and AI Feynman~\citep{udrescu2020ai}, {Bayesian-based methods~\citep{guimera2020bayesian},} as well as neural architectures like Kolmogorov–Arnold Networks (KANs)~\citep{liu2024kan}, Hamiltonian Neural Networks (HNNs)~\citep{greydanus2019hamiltonian}, and Lagrangian Neural Networks (LNNs)~\citep{cranmer2020lagrangian}, now produce many new hypotheses quickly.
 This proliferation creates a new bottleneck: distinguishing between formulas that merely fit the data and those that are scientifically meaningful (Fig. \ref{fig:hypothesis_generation}).
-Without rigorous verification, the flood of generated hypotheses risks overwhelming the scientific process with plausible but superficial results.
+Without rigorous verification {(e.g., checking logical derivability or consistency from a background theory, verifying constraints, or empirically validating on numerical/experimental data)}, the flood of generated hypotheses risks overwhelming the scientific process with plausible but superficial results.
 Thus, verification is an essential filter that separates genuine scientific discoveries from hallucinations or mere noisy interpolations that fail to generalize beyond the observed data.

 The challenge of verification is further exacerbated by the rise of LLM-based tools whose reliability can be strongly questioned~\citep{marcus2025blogpost,kambhampati2024reason}.
 Well-publicized examples of hallucinations from LLMs include the hallucination of legal cases cited in court filings~\citep{weiss2023lawyer}, the fabrication of biomedical references~\citep{gravel2023learning}, and outputs violating basic algebraic~\citep{hendrycks2021math} or physical consistency~\citep{wang2023newton}.
 We refer to~\cite{zhang2025exploring} for a recent review of LLMs and their use in scientific discovery.